nuanom/nuanom-docs/src/content/docs/guides/merchant/managing-orders.md

 UNPAID orders appear in the Nuanom app under ***Orders > POS***.

 Customer has 3 hours to pay for the order.
-If payment is not made within this time, the order is automatically cancelled.
+If payment is not made within this time, the order is automatically canceled.

 ### NEW